Developmental psychology: Zone of proximal development

 Lev Vygotsky was a Russian theorist from the Soviet era, who posited that children learn through hands-on experience and social interactions with members of their culture.
 Vygotsky believed that a child's development should be examined during problem-solving activities.
 Unlike Piaget, he claimed that timely and sensitive intervention by adults when a child is on the edge of learning a new task (called the "zone of proximal development") could help children learn new tasks.

-Zone of proximal development is a tool used to explain the learning of children and collaborating problem solving activities with an adult or peer.
-This adult role is often referred to as the skilled "master", whereas the child is considered the learning apprentice through an educational process often termed "cognitive apprenticeship" Martin Hill stated that "The world of reality does not apply to the mind of a child."
-This technique is called "scaffolding", because it builds upon knowledge children already have with new knowledge that adults can help the child learn.
+The zone of proximal development is a concept used to explain children's learning and collaborative problem-solving with an adult or peer.
+This adult role is often referred to as the skilled "master", whereas the child is considered the learning apprentice through an educational process often termed "cognitive apprenticeship".
+Martin Hill stated that "The world of reality does not apply to the mind of a child."
+This technique is called "scaffolding" because it builds on children's existing knowledge, with adults helping them learn new knowledge.

 Vygotsky was strongly focused on the role of culture in determining the child's pattern of development, arguing that development moves from the social level to the individual level.
 In other words, Vygotsky claimed that psychology should focus on the progress of human consciousness through the relationship of an individual and their environment.
 He felt that if scholars continued to disregard this connection, then this disregard would inhibit the full comprehension of the human consciousness.

 Constructivism

-Constructivism is a paradigm in psychology that characterizes learning as a process of actively constructing knowledge.
+Constructivism is a paradigm in psychology that characterizes learning as an active process of constructing knowledge.
 Individuals create meaning for themselves or make sense of new information by selecting, organizing, and integrating information with other knowledge, often in the context of social interactions.
 Constructivism can occur in two ways: individual and social.
-Individual constructivism is when a person constructs knowledge through cognitive processes of their own experiences rather than by memorizing facts provided by others.
-Social constructivism is when individuals construct knowledge through an interaction between the knowledge they bring to a situation and social or cultural exchanges within that content.
+Individual constructivism is the view that a person constructs knowledge through cognitive processes based on their own experiences rather than by memorizing facts provided by others.
+Social constructivism is the view that individuals construct knowledge through interactions between the knowledge they bring to a situation and the social or cultural exchanges within that context.
 A foundational concept of constructivism is that the purpose of cognition is to organize one's experiential world, instead of the ontological world around them.

-Jean Piaget, a Swiss developmental psychologist, proposed that learning is an active process because children learn through experience and make mistakes and solve problems.
-Piaget proposed that learning should be whole by helping students understand that meaning is constructed.
+Jean Piaget, a Swiss developmental psychologist, proposed that learning is an active process because children learn through experience, make mistakes, and solve problems.
+Piaget proposed that learning should be holistic by helping students understand that meaning is constructed.